jaywhj/mkdocs-materialx/README.md

     - Optimized the show/hide sensitivity of the "Back to top" container
     - Added indent guide lines and active link accent colors for the TOC
 - Added the modern Liquid Glass theme, allows setting the topbar background color in the Liquid Glass theme to support backgrounds with different color schemes, see [Topbar style](https://jaywhj.github.io/mkdocs-materialx/setup/changing-the-colors#topbar-style)
-- Implemented code block download & automatic collapse/expand for long code blocks
+- Added code block download & auto-collapse/expand long code blocks features
 - For more details, see [Changelog](https://github.com/jaywhj/mkdocs-materialx/releases)

 <br />